 - Family therapy

 - Individual therapy

 Fentanyl addiction treatment can pave the way for a life of sobriety and health.
-At Destinations for Teens in Woodland Hills, California, and Las Vegas, Nevada, teens can access all types of support and therapy.
+At Destinations for Teens in Woodland Hills, California, teens can access all types of support and therapy.
 Learn more about working toward a lifetime of sobriety by calling 877-466-0620.